 Who Cares About Child Trafficking and What is the Solution?

-Children who experience trafficking often experience physical abuse and injury and are susceptible to sexually transmitted infections, post-traumatic stress disorder, anxiety, and depression (Deshpande and Nour, 2013).
+Children who experience trafficking often experience physical abuse and injury and are susceptible to sexually transmitted infections, PTSD, anxiety, and depression (Deshpande and Nour, 2013).
 Though this harm is preventable, primary prevention of child trafficking is not widespread and is in the developmental phase.
 The first global report on a framework for primary prevention of child trafficking was published in 2022 ( Jaffee, et al.).
 Experts in the field suggest a public health approach, because it is very difficult to assess which child(ren) will be at risk.
 Also, a social ecological approach that focuses attention not only on the individual level, but also on the relationship, community, and societal level has been recommended (Alpert and Chin, 2017).

 With these recommendations in mind, Prevent Child Abuse Vermont, (PCAVT) is currently fine tuning and preparing to pilot and evaluate the CARE Program (Child Anti-trafficking Resources and Education).
 The program is for 7th to 12th grade students, staff of their schools, and their caregivers.
 The precepts of the program are that students and the adults in their lives can learn the risk factors that relate to labor or sex trafficking of children and can learn the skills to seek protective factors shown in research to work.